mc2-project/opaque-sql/README.md

 - The current version also does not yet support computation integrity verification, though we are actively working on it.

+- The remote attestation code is not complete as it contains sample code from the Intel SDK.

 - If you find bugs in the code, please file an issue.

 [1] Wenting Zheng, Ankur Dave, Jethro Beekman, Raluca Ada Popa, Joseph Gonzalez, and Ion Stoica.